miteshksingh/InterviewPrep-101/SystemDesign/0_SystemDesignIntro.md

 * Storage for image/videos
 * Separate server for reads and writes?
 * DB should support huge number of reads?
+* Estimates per second are average numbers, we should always prep for more.
+Ex - 325K read tweets ~ 1M read tweets

 ### Detailed Design
 Pros & Cons of different approaches keeping constraints in mind